Cyanide: Interstellar medium

 The cyanide radical ^{•}CN has been identified in interstellar space.
 Cyanogen, (CN)2, is used to measure the temperature of interstellar gas clouds.

 Pyrolysis and combustion product

 Hydrogen cyanide is produced by the combustion or pyrolysis of certain materials under oxygen-deficient conditions.
 For example, it can be detected in the exhaust of internal combustion engines and tobacco smoke.
 Certain plastics, especially those derived from acrylonitrile, release hydrogen cyanide when heated or burnt.

 Organic derivatives

 In IUPAC nomenclature, organic compounds that have a \sC≡N functional group are called nitriles.
 An example of a nitrile is acetonitrile, CH3\sC≡N. Nitriles usually do not release cyanide ions.
 A functional group with a hydroxyl \sOH and cyanide \sCN bonded to the same carbon atom is called cyanohydrin (R2C(OH)CN).
 Unlike nitriles, cyanohydrins do release poisonous hydrogen cyanide.

 Reactions

 Protonation

-Cyanide is basic.
+Cyanide is a base.
 The pK_{a} of hydrogen cyanide is 9.21.
 Thus, addition of acids stronger than hydrogen cyanide to solutions of cyanide salts releases hydrogen cyanide.